krysopath/semver/readme.md

 ## In pipelines

 ```
-# lets us the great jq to create nobrain parseable
+# lets use the great jq to create nobrain parseable
 export SEMVER="$(echo $CI_COMMIT_TAG | semver)"

 # lets record the -prerelease+build as SUFFIX